Web Tips & Articles

 Don't we all cringe, and swiftly click away, from websites that take forever to show up on our screens!
 The World-Wide-Wait is often caused by inexperienced web designers who construct websites in various manners that make the site take forever to download.
 A well-designed site will avoid the pitfalls of slow downloads.

 The speed at which websites download from the Internet is dependent on the following factors:

 - Design of the web page - number of graphics and their size, use of frames and tables, responsive design

-- Size of the web page - overall length of page.
+- Size of the web page - overall length of pages content and coding combined

-- Note; having valid, compliant html/css coding on your website will allow your browser to render the page much more quickly
+- Note: having validated, compliant html/css coding on your website will allow your browser to render the page much more quickly

-- How much memory you have in your computer - the more RAM the better.
+- How much memory you have on your computer's motherboard/cards - the more RAM the better.